kadevice/KADE/README.txt

  and open source software.

  Open source software is licensed under GNU GPL v3.
- Open hardware is licensed under the Creative Commons 3.
+ Open hardware is licensed under Creative Commons 3.
+ Refer to license.txt in this folder.

+ We make our software and hardware open so that folks can contribute, innovate, improve the technology and make things better for the community.
  Derived products (software and hardware) must adhere to the same licenses and KADE should be appropriately attributed.
- We make our software and hardware open so that folks can contribute, innovate, improve the technology and make things better for the community.

  The KADE software sources will be posted within 90 days after new KADE software is made available for public download.